 Long-Term Rehab in PA

 Sometimes going through an inpatient program simply is not enough to help people recover from heroin addiction.
 28 days is a long period of time, but it some people may need longer.
-That is when they may be referred to a long-term heroin treatment center in Pennsylvania.
+That is when they may be referred to a long-term heroin treatment center.

 Long-term rehab or residential rehab involves staying at a facility for an extended period of time, receiving addiction treatment.
 Many of them offer in-house detox services, but they all provide intensive therapy sessions both in individual and group settings.